adefemiadeh/Company-XYZ-Data-Across-the-Country/README.md

 I would love to include some machine learning algorithm to help make predictive and precriptive analysis on this project based on the decisions made by the company.

-# Standout Section

-I introduced a few new codes and did other visualizations.

 # Executive Summary.